VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

 whichever is more relevant at the moment.
-However, even though there are numbers associated with each level, the values order of the values is arbitrary, meaning normal factors encode nominal scales.
+However, even though there are numbers associated with each level, the order of the values is arbitrary, meaning normal factors encode nominal scales.
 You can even change which level comes first, i.e. which level is the reference level, by using: